TexBlock/TiC-Wiki/New-in-Tinkers'-Construct-3.md

     * Spawn in blue or green dirt variants, all types with blue foliage
     * Sky slimes have overcome their weakness of falling off the island by bouncing
 * Nether slime islands renamed to blood islands
-    * Spawn with orange dirt and red foliage, plus the new bloodshroom slimy "tree" (source of ichor)
+    * Spawn with orange dirt and red foliage
+    * "Trees" are called bloodshrooms, a huge fungus variant obtained from red slimy nylium
+    * Bloodshrooms grow ichor instead of shroomlights
     * Remain a good source of magma cubes, now including a lake of liquid magma cream
 * New ichor slime islands
     * Planned to appear as part of the nether ceiling, not yet implemented
     * Ichor slimes will live in reverse gravity with their upside down trees and stuff
 * Purple slimes islands got tired of the dumb blue slimes, so they migrated to the end to start their own society
     * They actually prefer the name enderslime now
-    * Ender slime mobs can be found now, who teleport for attacking and defense
+    * Enderslime mobs can be found now, who teleport for attacking and defense
-    * Ender slimes are the most advanced of the slimes, some may even wear armor in the future
+    * Enderslimes are the most advanced of the slimes, some may even wear armor in the future
 * Slimy Saplings
     * As mentioned earlier, saplings now have slimy wood instead of congealed slime for the stems
     * Slimy wood has a hard outer bark layer and a squishy inner slimy wood layer, meaning the effective tool changes when stripping
-    * Slimeballs are still dropped from the leaves
+    * Slimeballs are still dropped from the leaves, except on bloodshrooms, where slime generates in place of shroomlights
     * Slimy saplings can now be melted in a smeltery for liquid slime of the proper type
 * Clay Islands
     * Slime island variant spawning with normal grass
     * Lake filled with clay and sand

 # Tools